nuxeo/FunkLoad/README.txt

 * Having a cycle with one user give a usefull reference.

 * Use a Makefile to make reproductible bench.

+* There is no debug option while doing a bench (since this would be illegible with all the threads).
+So, if a bench fails (that is using `fl-run-bench`), use ``fl-run-test -d`` to debug.

+* Using `fl-record` is very easy and very fast to create a scenario.
+But since it doesn't support HTTPS, the good practise is to first record a scenario with `fl-record` on HTTP, and then change the `url` back to `https` in your FunkLoad test configuration file.

 Bench report